earlyxpian/earlyxpian.github.io/eng/apostolicfathersnewtranslationandcommentary.md

 ---
-title: The Apostolic Fathers: A New Translation and Commentary
+title: The Apostolic Fathers --- A New Translation and Commentary
 ---

 # The Apostolic Fathers: A New Translation and Commentary